the-dusky/griptape-vue.js/README.md

 });
 ```

-3. Use the Keplr and Vkeys componets wherever you want.
+3. Use the Keplr and Vkeys componets wherever you want (auto imported to you Vue instance).

 ```vue
 <template>